Corrigendum: Conical plurisubharmonic measure and new cross theorems: Proof

-A smooth generic manifold $M\subset\C^n$ is said to be {\it totally real} if $\dim_{\R}M=n.$ In the first step we will focus on the case of totally real manifolds since their geometry is well-understood.
+A smooth generic manifold $M\subset\C^n$ is said to be {\it totally real} if $\dim_\R M=n.$ Our proof will be divided into two cases.
+In the first one we assume that $M$ is totally real.
+The second one will treat the general case of $M.$